Wallace-White/wallace-white-site/content/_index.md

 ---
-title: 'Home'
+title: Home
-date: 2018-02-12T15:37:57+07:00
+date: 2018-02-12T15:37:57.000+07:00
-heroHeading: 'Hero - Hugo Small Business Theme'
+heroHeading: Wallace and White, Technology Solutions
-heroSubHeading: 'Hero is a multipurpose Hugo theme with fullscreen hero images and fullwidth sections.
-It contains content types for a business or portfolio site.'
+heroSubHeading: Are you in need of technical services?
+We have many offerings ranging from device & network management, security & compliance, consulting, business solutions, and professional AV solutions.
-heroBackground: 'images/jason-blackeye-1191801-unsplash.jpg'
+heroBackground: images/jason-blackeye-1191801-unsplash.jpg

 ---